chhantyal/dj-dynamic-forms/README.md

     )

 You can set ``DYNAMIC_FORMS_EMAIL_RECIPIENTS`` in your settings to a list of e-mail addresses.
-Forms being send via e-mail will then be send to those addresses instead of those defined in ``settings.ADMINS``.
+Forms being sent via e-mail will then be sent to those addresses instead of those defined in ``settings.ADMINS``.
 Each recipient will see *all* other recipients.
 See [send_mail](https://docs.djangoproject.com/en/stable/topics/email/#django.core.mail.send_mail) in the officiall documentation.